-Fly with EasyJet from Luton to Pisa where you will meet your Club Tour Escorts and transfer to your hotel, located close to the motorhome factory in central Tuscany (55 miles from Pisa Airport).
+Fly with Vueling from Luton to Florence where you will meet your Club Tour Escorts and transfer to your hotel, located close to the motorhome factory in central Tuscany.
 Enjoy a welcome group dinner and a drink in the hotel restaurant and start getting to know your fellow tourers.
 Overnight at Poggibonsi hotel.

-Transfer to the motorhome factory after breakfast.
-Following a short factory tour, you will collect your vehicle and drive to the first campsite (43 miles).
+Transfer to the motorhome factory after breakfast to collect your vehicle and drive to the first campsite (43 miles).
 There’s a very good supermarket near the factory and we recommend stopping on the way in San Gimignano, a small but worthwhile detour, only 8 miles from the factory with motorhome parking just outside the town.

 2 nights at Figline Valdarno campsite.